 When looking for themes of feminism in her books and stories, readers often cite works like Alias Grace, The Handmaid’s Tale, The Edible Woman, The Blind Assassin, and The Penelopiad.
 The latter is one of the best examples.
 In it, Atwood reexamines the story of Odysseus, in Homer’s Odyssey, and tells a new story based around the original.
 Rather than focusing on Odysseus and his quest to return home, Atwood focuses on his wife, Penelope, the maids who Telemachus slaughters, and everything that Penelope had to deal with (such as an endless line of suitors) while Odysseus was lingering on his adventures.

 Alias Grace is another wonderful example.
-In it, Atwood delves into the true story of the murders to Nancy Montgomery and Thomas Kinnear in the Canadian West.
+In it, Atwood delves into the true story of the murders of Nancy Montgomery and Thomas Kinnear in the Canadian West.
 Grace, and a fellow servant, were accused of the crime.
-He was sentences to hang and she got life in prison.
+He was sentenced to hang and she got life in prison.
 Atwood fictionalizes the story in order to delve deeper into Grace’s innocence or guilt.
 There are numerous moments in this novel in which Atwood speaks about the perception of women, how they were and are treated, as well as the double standards that exist in every part of life.

 Another interesting example is The Robber Bride.
 Like much of Atwood’s fiction, this novel focuses on female main characters, in this case, three of them.
 The novel uses flashbacks to explore their various relationships and their broader interactions with another woman, Zenia.
 Readers are required to pick through these various depictions of Zenia and try to come to a truth about who this woman is, something that is impossible through biased second-hand accounts.